anuragmmer/graph-tracker/README.md

 # Graph Tracker

 Graph Tracker is made for you to track and visualize data points on a plane graph.
 You can increase, decrease, undo, and add points in the same line; you can also rename the x and y axes to your preference.
-Use here: [Graph Tracker](https://anuragmmer.github.io/graph-tracker/)
+Use here (Desktop friendly): [Graph Tracker](https://anuragmmer.github.io/graph-tracker/)

 ## Features